Last Updated on:

 If you keep your chickens in a coop, as opposed to free-roaming backyard breeds, you can also forage around your garden for other tasty snacks.

-Any bugs, worms, or slugs you find will be greatly appreciated by them, and make a great source of protein too!
+They will greatly appreciate any bugs, worms, or slugs you find.
+These make a great source of protein too!